brandur/org/drafts/go.md

   that unusual for newer languages these days, but it's becoming increasingly harder to justify languages like Ruby and Python that insist that having a standard library written in C is just fine.
+* **Nice documentation features:** Go has some neat innovations in documentation that solve real problems that are observable in almost every other language and framework.
+For example, [testable examples][testable-examples] mean that examples in documentation get run with the test suite so that they don't fall out of date.

 ### The Surprisingly Good